ASF3rfsDwwSDFRssERF/SnapSort/README.md

 # 📂 SnapSort: The Python File Organizer

-Are you tired of your `Downloads` folder looking like a digital junk drawer? **Chaos Coordinator** is a lightweight Python script designed to instantly sort your messy directories into neat, categorized subfolders.
+Are you tired of your `Downloads` folder looking like a digital junk drawer? **SnapSort** is a lightweight Python script designed to instantly sort your messy directories into neat, categorized subfolders.

 No more endless scrolling to find that one PDF or accidental double-downloads.
 Run the script, and watch the clutter disappear.